techtraits/graphsom/README.md

     graphsom:register_graphsom_metric(METRIC_NAME, MODULE, FUN, PARAMS).

 Graphsom expects a property list as a response to the callback `MODULE:FUN` with `PARAMS` as parameters.
 Note that `FUN` must be exported by the module `MODULE` with the a correct arity.

-For example, we can use Graphsom API to report the number of worker children of a `worker_sup` supervisor, i.e., the result of
+For example, we can use Graphsom API to report the number children of a `worker_sup` supervisor, i.e., the result of

     > supervisor:count_children(worker_sup).
     > [{specs,2},{active,2},{supervisors,1},{workers,1}]